Q Can I pay monthly?

 Q Does the rental charge given on the website cover everything?

 A The rental charge covers renting the plot for 1 year, and this gives access to the site, water, toilets and other facilities on the site.
 In addition, we ask for a membership fee for the Association (currently £4 a year).
-All of the membership income goes towards looking after the sites, and it also includes insurance via the National Allotment Society
+The membership income goes towards looking after the sites, and it also includes insurance via the National Allotment Society